worldbank/GOSTnets/README.md

 docker run -i -t -p 8888:8888 -v ${PWD}:/home -v C:\repos\GOSTnets:/GOSTnets --name anaconda3_gostnets_c1 d3netxer/anaconda3_gostnets_v1
 ```

 note in the docker command how you are mapping the 8888 port in the docker container to your local machine.
 You are also creating a volume to the GOSTnets repository code.
 You are also creating another volume in your present working directory, this is where your project code should be.
 Then within your container first activate the 'geo_env' anaconda environment ```conda activate geo_env```.
-Then use the following command to launch jupter notebook from the container:
+Then use the following command to launch jupyter notebook from the container:

 ```
 jupyter notebook --ip='0.0.0.0' --port=8888 --no-browser --allow-root --notebook-dir=/home
 ```

 It will read from your present working directory and the notebook will be exposed through the mapped 8888 port, for you to open with your browser.
 A tip is that a great development set-up is to your VS Code and install the docker extensions.
 Once the container is running you can attach to it using VS Code, then you are able to easily use VS Code to write your code and run commands in your docker container.

+note: graph-tool is also installed in this docker container.

 #### Build GOSTnets container from scratch